jaxleyverse/jaxley/docs/faq/question_01.md

 # What units does Jaxley use?

-`Jaxley` uses the same units as the `NEURON` simulator, which are listed below:
+`Jaxley` uses the same [units as the `NEURON` simulator](https://www.neuron.yale.edu/neuron/static/docs/units/unitchart.html).
+These units are:

 Category             | Unit
 --------             | ----